parrt/msds692/notes/scraping.md

 User-Agent: Resistance is futile
 ```

 or some other header value.
-You will pass in a dictionary with that keyvalue pair as the `params` argument of `requests.get()`.
+You will pass in a dictionary with that keyvalue pair as the `headers` argument of `requests.get()`.

 Verify that you can still get the hacker news page.